Idehed/CityExplorer_api/README.md

 <b>Edit guide:</b><br>
 Would be nice to have the function to be able to edit your guide information.

-<b>Delete reviews:</b><br>
-The option to delete your review if you for some reason have changed your mind or a guide.

 ## Installed Python Packages
 The following packages were installed when developing this project: